Egregore

-An Egregore (also spelled egregor; from French égrégore, from Ancient Greek ἐγρήγορος, egrēgoros 'wakeful') is a concept in Western esotericism of a non-physical entity or thoughtform that arises from the collective thoughts and emotions of a distinct group of individuals.
+An egregore (also spelled egregor; from French égrégore, from Ancient Greek ἐγρήγορος, egrēgoros 'wakeful') is a concept in Western esotericism of a non-physical entity or thoughtform that arises from the collective thoughts and emotions of a distinct group of individuals.

 Overview

 In magical and other occult traditions, it is typically seen as having an independent existence, but in other kinds of esotericism, it is merely the collective mind of a religious community, either esoteric or exoteric.
 In the latter sense, as a collective mind, the term collective entity, preferred by René Guénon, is synonymous with egregore.
 See the usage overview below.

-In the apocryphal Book of Enoch, the term referred to angelic beings known as watchers.
+In the apocryphal Book of Enoch, the term had referred to angelic beings known as watchers, and it was also used by associated (Enochian) traditions to refer to the specific rituals and practices associated with these entities.
 Some other literary and religious works, such as The Manuscript Found in Saragossa, have also made references to these angelic beings.

 Variant descriptions

 As independent angelic being

-Egregores are quite independent entities in the Book of Enoch, and there was then no notion that they arose from a collective.
+Egregores had been quite independent entities in the Book of Enoch, and there was then no notion of them arising from a collective.
 In literature, especially older literature, "egregores" have often been straightforward references to these Enochian entities.
-This is the case in Jan Potocki's novel The Manuscript Found in Saragossa, which calls egregores "the most illustrious of fallen angels".
-The French author Victor Hugo, in La Légende des siècles (1859) ("The Legend of the Ages"), also uses the word égrégore, first as an adjective, then as a noun, while leaving the meaning obscure.
+This was the case in Jan Potocki's novel The Manuscript Found in Saragossa, which referred to egregores as "the most illustrious of fallen angels".
+The French author Victor Hugo, in La Légende des siècles ("The Legend of the Ages", 1859), also uses the word égrégore, first as an adjective, then as a noun, while leaving the meaning obscure.